jtauber/dcpu16py/README.md

 * `--speed` outputs the speed the emulator is running at in kHz
 * `--term TERM` specifies a terminal to use for text output (currently `null` or `pygame`)

-I plan to work on a Forth implementation soon.
+I plan to work on an implementation of Forth on the DCPU-16 soon.
+Colour terminals and keyboard support are also planned.

 ## Examples